kubernetes/website/content/en/blog/_posts/K8s-KPIs-with-Kuberhealthy.md

 for synthetic monitoring.
 This new ability granted developers the means to create their own Kuberhealthy check containers to synthetically monitor their applications and clusters.
 The community was quick to adopt this new feature and we're grateful for everyone who implemented and tested Kuberhealthy 2.0.0 in their clusters.
 Thanks to all of you who reported issues and contributed to discussions on the #kuberhealthy Slack channel.
 We quickly set to work to address all your feedback with a newer version of Kuberhealthy.
-Additionally, we began creating a guide for how to easily install and use Kuberhealthy in order to capture some really helpful synthetic [KPIs](https://kpi.org/KPI-Basics).
+Additionally, we created a guide on how to easily install and use Kuberhealthy in order to capture some helpful synthetic [KPIs](https://kpi.org/KPI-Basics).

 ### Deploying Kuberhealthy